kamerynjw/kamerynjw.github.io/teaching/2018/math244.md

 Announcements
 -------------

-* (12/15) Your grades on the final exam, and your overall grades for the course, can be found [here]({{ page.url }}final-grades.pdf).
+* (12/15) Your grades on the final exam (after a minor curve), and your overall grades for the course, can be found [here]({{ page.url }}final-grades.pdf).
 Please email me if you have any questions or concerns.
 I will officially submit grades on Monday.

 * (12/6) The final exam will be Monday, December 10 from 2:15pm to 4:15pm.
 The final will be held in the usual classroom.
 See [here](http://manoa.hawaii.edu/undergrad/schedule/final-exams/fall/) for the full final schedule.